-(h) Design review permit denial without prejudice.
+Design review permit denial without prejudice.

-- (1) Grounds for a denial without prejudice.
-The Director may issue a denial without prejudice for a design review permit when: - (A) based on the materials submitted by the applicant, the Director cannot make all findings required for the type of proposed change; - (B) the proposed change would cause a violation of an objective, generally applicable law related to health and safety; - (C) the proposed change involves the replacement of the entire support structure; or - (D) the proposed change does not qualify for mandatory approval under 47 U.S.C. § 1455(a), as may be amended or superseded, and as may be interpreted by any order or decision by the FCC or by any court of competent jurisdiction.
+(1) Grounds for a denial without prejudice.
+The Director may issue a denial without prejudice for an design review permit when:

+- (A) based on the materials submitted by the applicant, the Director cannot make all findings required for the type of proposed change; - (B) the proposed change would cause a violation of an objective, generally applicable law related to health and safety; - (C) the proposed change involves the replacement of the entire support structure; or - (D) the proposed change does not qualify for mandatory approval under 47 U.S.C. § 1455(a), as may be amended or superseded, and as may be interpreted by any order or decision by the Federal Communications CommissionFCC or by any court of competent jurisdiction.

-- (2) Procedures for design review permit denial without prejudice.
-All design review permit application denials shall be in written form; the written permit denial shall include (i) the decision date; (ii) a statement that the City denies the permit without prejudice; (iii) a short and plain statement with the basis for the denial; and (iv) that the applicant may submit the same or substantially the same permit application in the future. - (3) Submittal after design review permit denial without prejudice.
-After the Director denies a design review permit application, and subject to the generally applicable permit application submittal provisions in this chapter, an applicant shall be immediately allowed to either: - (A) submit a new design review permit application for the same or substantially the same proposed change; or - (B) submit a new conditional use permit application for the same or substantially the same proposed change. - (4) Costs to review a denied design review permit.
+(2) Procedures for design review permit denial without prejudice.
+All design review permit application denials shall be in written form; the written permit denial shall include (i) the decision date; (ii) a statement that the City denies the permit without prejudice; (iii) a short and plain statement with the basis for the denial; and (iv) that the applicant may submit the same or substantially the same permit application in the future.

+(3) Submittal after design review permit denial without prejudice.
+After the Director denies an design review permit application, and subject to the generally applicable permit application submittal provisions in this chapter, an applicant shall be immediately allowed to either:

+- (A) submit a new design review permit application for the same or substantially the same proposed change; or - (B) submit a new conditional use permit application for the same or substantially the same proposed change.

+(4) Costs to review a denied design review permit.
 The City shall be entitled to recover the reasonable costs for its review of any design review permit application.
 In the event that the Director denies a design review permit application, the City shall return any unused deposit fees within sixty (60) days after a written request from the applicant.
+An applicant shall not be allowed to

+Comment [W115]: [Weirick] Where are the insurance requirements?
+Probably should state requirements are as reasonably stipulated by the Director.
+All certificates of insurance should be filed with the City as a condition of construction and of operation, the certificates should include a provision notifying the city at least thirty days prior to any cancellation, this insurance requirement should include any subcontractors or colocators.
+Suggest getting an insurance specialist or risk analyst to review both the indemnification and insurance language throughout.
+This needs to be in the ordinance, not just policy/procedure.

+Comment [MTS116]: [Summers] I recommend deletion.
+The City cannot require insurance for facilities not on the city's property.
+Insurance requirements for a facility on the city's property would be required via the lease agreement.

-An applicant shall not be allowed to submit a conditional use permit application or submit a design review permit application for the same or substantially the same change unless all costs for the prior-denied permit application are paid in full.
+submit a conditional use permit application or submit a design review permit application for the same or substantially the same change unless all costs for the prior-denied permit application are paid in full.

-- (i) The City will provide public notice of all approved and denied design review permit applications following procedures proposed by the City Manager and approved by Council, in addition to posting notice of approved and denied design review permit applications on the City's website and at City Hall.